jantman/archautorepo/README.rst

 * can we use one or more of the `AUR Helpers <https://wiki.archlinux.org/index.php/AUR_helpers>`_ to do part of this?
 * With this amount of logic, should we just use Jenkins?
 Then this project would essentially be a set of Jenkins jobs (and a list of required plugins and packages) and the code that they run.
 That would make a LOT of this simpler, though we'd need good installation instructions (maybe a puppet module for the dependencies).
 The main questions are, even if we do something like `Jenkins in Docker <https://wiki.jenkins-ci.org/display/JENKINS/Installing+Jenkins+with+Docker>`_, would that be too much resource consumption on a "home" system (either processor/CPU or disk consumption) for this project?
-* To do this, we'd really need some up-to-date containers or VMs running Arch - at least the last official release image, and that plus the latest updates.
-Ideally this process would be automated too, but that's a totally different problem.

 References
 ==========